This information will help you improve your sleep when you’re at home.

 - Light tells your brain to stay awake, so dimming it will help your body get ready to sleep.
 Turn off any bright lights and use low-watt light bulbs (including in the bathroom) in the evening.

-- Limit your time in front of the computer, TV, or video game.
+- Limit your time in front of screens such as computers, TV, or cell phones.
 Dim the screen if possible.

-- Avoid caffeine and nicotine several hours before bedtime.
-They can both keep you awake.
+- Don’t smoke, use e-cigarettes, or other nicotine products several hours before bedtime.
+They can keep you awake.

 - Limit your intake of alcohol.
 It may help you fall asleep, but it can make you wake up in the middle of the night.